uwescience/SciPy2024-GitHubActionsTutorial/glacier_image_correlation/README.md

 ## Acknowledgements
-- Scott Henderson developed much of the original ideas and code used for this set of workflows
+- Scott Henderson developed many of the original ideas and much of code used for this set of workflows
 - [University of Washington eScience Incubator Program 2024](https://escience.washington.edu/incubator-24-glacial-lakes/)